AU-Master-Thesis/thesis/sections/2-background/factor-graphs.typ

 #import "../../lib/mod.typ": *
+// #v(-1em)
 == Factor Graphs <s.b.factor-graphs>

 // NOTES:
 // Explain the concept of factor graphs
 // - variables and factors
 // - visually it is undirected bipartite graph
-// - factorisation of a joint function
+// - factorization of a joint function
 // - factors are functions that determine probability, not probability in themself @alevizos_factor_2012
-// - representing the factorisation of a joint function
+// - representing the factorization of a joint function
 // from @loeliger_introduction_2004:
 // - in probability used to represent a _probability distribution function_
 //
 // Properties:
 // - enables efficient computation
 // - enables computation of marginal distributions through the sum-product algorithm
-// - generalisation of constraint graphs
+// - generalization of constraint graphs
 //
 // Gaussian factor graph:
 // Explaining how the